BilalTroll/personal_projects/README.md

  > the simultaneous buying and selling of securities, currency, or commodities in different markets or in derivative forms in order to take advantage of differing prices for the same asset.

-I've *20x'ed* my portfolio using this bot, and is my pride and joy.
+This is my pride and joy.
 Enjoy using it as much as I have.

 ### How do I use this?